Charles Ives: Reception

 American microtonal musician and composer Johnny Reinhard reconstructed and performed Universe symphony in 1996.

 The Unanswered Ives is an hour-long film documentary directed by Anne-Kathrin Peitz and produced by Accentus Music (Leipzig, Germany).
 This was released in 2018 and shown on Swedish and German television stations; it features interviews with Jan Swafford, John Adams, James Sinclair and Jack Cooper.

-In 1965 Ives won a Grammy Award for his composition "Symphony No. 4" and the American Symphony Orchestra won for their recording of the work.
-Ives had previously been nominated in 1964 for "New England Holidays" and in 1960 for "Symphony # 2".
+In 1965, Ives won a Grammy Award for his composition Symphony No. 4 and the American Symphony Orchestra won for their recording of the work.
+Ives had previously been nominated in 1964 for "New England Holidays" and in 1960 for Symphony No. 2.

 Igor Stravinsky praised Ives.
-In 1966 he said: "[Ives] was exploring the 1960's during the heyday of Strauss and Debussy.
+In 1966 he said: "[Ives] was exploring the 1960s during the heyday of Strauss and Debussy.
 Polytonality; atonality; tone clusters; perspectivistic effects; chance; statistical composition; permutation; add-a-part, practical-joke, and improvisatory music: these were Ives’s discoveries a half-century ago as he quietly set about devouring the contemporary cake before the rest of us even found a seat at the same table."

-John Cage expressed his admiration for Ives in "Two Statements on Ives," writing "I think that Ives's relevance increases as time goes on" and stating that "his contribution to American music was in every sense 'not only spiritual, by also concretely musical.'
+John Cage expressed his admiration for Ives in "Two Statements on Ives", writing "I think that Ives's relevance increases as time goes on" and stating that "his contribution to American music was in every sense 'not only spiritual, by also concretely musical.'
 Nowadays everything I hear by Ives delights me."
-Cage recalled that during the 1930s, he was "not interested in Ives because of the inclusion in his music of aspects of American folk and popular material," but that once he began to focus on indeterminacy, he "was able to approach Ives in an entirely different... spirit."
+Cage recalled that during the 1930s, he was "not interested in Ives because of the inclusion in his music of aspects of American folk and popular material". but that once he began to focus on indeterminacy, he "was able to approach Ives in an entirely different... spirit."
 Cage noted that Ives "knew that if sound sources came from different points in space that that fact was in itself interesting.
 Nobody before him had thought about this..." and stated that "the freedom that he gave to a performer saying Do this or do that according to your choice is directly in line with present indeterminate music."
-Cage also expressed his interest in what he called the "mud of Ives," by which he meant "the part that is not referential..." from which arises a "complex superimposition [of] lines that makes a web in which we cannot clearly perceive anything..." leading to "the possibility of not knowing what's happening..."
+Cage also expressed his interest in what he called the "mud of Ives", by which he meant "the part that is not referential..." from which arises a "complex superimposition [of] lines that makes a web in which we cannot clearly perceive anything..." leading to "the possibility of not knowing what's happening..."
 Cage wrote that "more and more...
 I think this experience of non-knowledge is more useful and more important to us than the Renaissance notion of knowing A B C D E F..."
+Cage also praised Ives's "understanding... of inactivity and of silence..." and recalled having read an essay in which: